 Air pollution: what are the effects on humans?

-Air pollution is everything from the gases produced from burning fuels to the very fine particles that come from damage to brake pads, wear and tear on the roads, building sites and general dust.
+Air pollution is everything from the gases produced from burning of fuels to the very fine particles that come from damage to brake pads, wear and tear on the roads, building sites and general dust.